jinzezhu0609-ops/COMP2090SEF/Task 2/README.md

 --------------------------------------------------

-# Take Min heap as an example
+Take Min heap as an example：
 **First, we need to modify the VS Code Settings to make it output in the Terminal panel.**
 * **Step 1:** Open settings
   * Shortcut key: `Ctrl + ,` (Windows) or `Cmd + ,` (Mac)